Pyomo/mpi-sppy/doc/src/output_solutions.rst

 writer function).

-For example, suppose you have an extensive form (EF) object, ef, that is of a type derived from spbase (which is almost surely is), then you can print the tree solution to a directory named `efsol` using
+For example, suppose you have an extensive form (EF) object, ef, that is of a type derived from SPBase (which is almost surely is), then you can print the tree solution to a directory named `efsol` using

 ::

    ef.write_tree_solution("efsol")

-See `spase`_ for a description of the APIs.
+See `SPBase`_ for a description of the APIs.

 WheelSpinner
 ------------